Blows Against the Empire: Vinyl reissues

 Z2 Comics announced a graphic novel called Jefferson Starship: Blows Against the Empire to be released in March 2022.
 Deluxe and super deluxe editions include a limited edition Blows Against The Empire LP on colored vinyl.

 Reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau found Kantner's singing and melodies "murky" while believing, "for all the record's sci-fi pretensions (does Philip K. Dick actually like this stuff?) it never even gets off the ground."
 He graded it a C-plus.
 It was voted number 850 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In The Rolling Stone Album Guide (2004), Paul Evans said while its experimental quality may have impressed in 1970, the album "now suffers from concept-album creakiness".
-William Ruhlmann was more enthusiastic, giving it four out of five stars in his review for AllMusic.
-"Kantner employed often dense instrumentation and complex arrangements", he wrote, "but there were enough hooks and harmonies to keep things interesting."
+William Ruhlmann was more enthusiastic, writing in his review for AllMusic, "Kantner employed often dense instrumentation and complex arrangements", he wrote, "but there were enough hooks and harmonies to keep things interesting."